adamrdrew/hatman-in-cloudworld/README.md

 * `levels/` - this is where the level definition metadata is stored.
 Each level is basically a map file (an NES nametable), a list of actors and their properties at level start, and a palette.
 When levels change the background, palette, and actor list pointers are updated and everything is bootstrapped
 * `lib/` - This is where the [Famistudio Sound Engine](https://github.com/BleuBleu/FamiStudio) is stored.
 I did not write the code!
 There's no like package or lib manager for NES dev so I don't have any way to include this except to just put it in the repo.
 I do not own the copyright to this code.
 However, it is MIT licensed I am pretty sure it is OK for me to include it directly.
 If its not I'm happy to change things.
 Big respect to the Famistudio team!
 * `maps/` - The nametables.
 These are the "screens" in the game like the levels, between level screens, title screen, etc. These were created in NEXXT
+* `main.asm` - The entry point and outermost main logic.
+Inits the NES, gets everything set up, and starts the Draw / Logic cycle.